arslanmusaddiq/1DT308-Introductory-Project/labs/2_input_output.md

  * Code should be divided into methods
  * The song should not be played in the eventhandler function but started in a separate loop (or thread).

-### Check knowledge:
- * Ask the group members individually two questions each of the above questions.